-- 2.1 The starting base for an MTFP is the 2023/24 approved budget, which is then adjusted for any supplementary estimates approved by the Council or any significant budget variances identified in the budget monitoring report to the Cabinet. - 2.2 This base then has to be adjusted for unavoidable costs, such as, pay increases, inflation, service pressures associated with new legislation, a growing residential or business property base or improving performance, etc. The MTFP will also consider forecasts for investment receipts and income from fees and charges.

-- 2.3 Finally the MTFP considers and makes assumptions regarding future levels of funding, in particular Council Tax including the potential growth in tax base, Business Rates again including any movement in the baseline as well as changes in the reliefs, multipliers and overall retention levels.
-Forecasts are also made for the likely level of future Central Government funding.
-Specifically for the HRA forecasts are also made around Tenant Rent charges. - 2.4 Note however, at this time, the financing requirement included reflects the 2023/24 Capital MTFP as it is currently being refreshed.
+- 2.1 The starting base for an MTFP is the 2023/24 approved budget, which is then adjusted for any supplementary estimates approved by the Council or any significant budget variances identified in the budget monitoring report to the Cabinet. - 2.2 This base then has to be adjusted for unavoidable costs, such as, pay increases, inflation, service pressures associated with new legislation, a growing residential or business property base or improving performance, etc. The MTFP will also consider forecasts for investment receipts and income from fees and charges. - 2.3 Finally the MTFP considers and makes assumptions regarding future levels of funding, in particular Council Tax including the potential growth in tax base, Business Rates again including any movement in the baseline as well as changes in the reliefs, multipliers and overall retention levels.
+Forecasts are also made for the likely level of future Central Government funding. - 2.4 Note however, at this time, the financing requirement included reflects the 2023/24 Capital MTFP as it is currently being refreshed.
 The update will be brought back to Cabinet later in the budget cycle.
-This is particularly relevant for the HRA given the scale of the ambitious development programme.
-Furthermore, the MTFP should be recognised as a high level estimate of the financial position it is not a projected based upon a line-by-line review of costs / income. - 2.5 The MTFP models an overall aggregated position for the GF or HRA based on a range of assumptions.
+Furthermore, the MTFP should be recognised as a high level estimate of the financial position it is not a projected based upon a line-by-line review of costs / income.

+- 2.5 The MTFP models an overall aggregated position for the GF based on a range of assumptions.
 This then predicts an overall budget position, which can highlight a potential budget gap and then propose remedial action which can be taken to resolve it.
 Clearly, these assumptions can be challenged or changed.
 They will vary due to changes in the local, national and international economic position and of course, the ongoing consequences of the Cost Of Living Crisis will have implications, not only for the current year, but also for the years to come. - 2.6 The development of a five year financial model is based on a number of assumptions and perceived risks.
 These become more difficult to predict the further into the future you consider.
 In general terms a prudent/reasonable approach has been taken regarding forecasts, professional accounting guidance has been followed and external technical opinion has been sought where necessary.